-Mow your lawn higher.
-Longer blades of grass will mean deeper rooted lawns that are more resistant to dry weather.
+- Set your lawn mower to mow your yard higher.
+Longer blades of grass will mean deeper-rooted turf that is more resistant to dry weather.

-Have a sprinkler that sprays water in an even pattern and provides a uniform amount to the entire lawn.
+- Your sprinkler should spray in an even pattern and provide a uniform amount to the entire yard.

-Water long enough for the soil to be moist 6 inches deep to promote deeper roots.
-(You may have to dig a hole once to see how long that takes)
+- Irrigate long enough for the soil to be moist 6 inches deep.
+This promotes a deeper root structure.
+(You may have to dig a hole once to see how long that takes.)

-How often you need to water your lawn depends on your site’s conditions and weather.
-In general, that might mean watering once a week if you have clay soil or 3 times a week if you have sandy soil.
-Check the soil to see if you need to water.
+- How often you need to water your lawn depends on the weather and your site’s conditions.
+In general, that might mean once a week if you have clay soil or 3 times a week if you have sandy soil.
+Check the soil to see if you need more water.

-Remember that too much water for a lawn can be just as bad for a lawn as not enough water.
+- Remember that too much water can be just as bad for a lawn as not enough water.

 - Northern grasses are drought tolerant and will green up naturally as the weather cools and more frequent rain occurs.
 If you decide to start watering during a dry period you should continue to water your lawn regularly throughout the dry period.